 The validity is concerned with reducing the possibility of getting incorrect answers during the data collection period [25].
 In this research, content validity was carried out through questionnaire pre-test process [34].
-While, the questionnaire was modified based on the comments which were received from ten employees who responded to the questionnaire before it was distributed to the sample of study.
+The questionnaire was modified based on the comments received from ten employees who responded to the questionnaire before it was distributed to the sample of study.